 Download the concert here (zip file):

-October 28, 1961: January Jones (not to be confused with the recent actress of “Mad Men” fame) is a retired popular nightclub singer who made a few of what we now call music videos.
-She sang impersonations, or at least “the sounds of” of Judy, Peggy Lee, Patti Page, and Ella Fitzgerald.
+October 28, 1961: January Jones (not to be confused with the actress of “Mad Men” fame) is a retired popular nightclub singer who made a few of what we now call music videos.
+She sang impersonations, or at least “the sounds of” Judy, Peggy Lee, Patti Page, and Ella Fitzgerald.
 Below is one of her videos.
 She was quite the looker!

 October 28, 1961: This notice appeared, noting Judy’s return to the recording studio to produce her first single in years.